Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 You can easily hike into the desert or hop on a camel from both villages and spend as much time there as you need to get stunning photos.

-Something I also really recommend is going on a desert trip and spend the night in a desert camp.
+Something I also really recommend is going on a desert trip and spending the night in a desert camp.

 The starry sky in the desert is one of the most beautiful skies you’ll ever get to see!
 There’s zero light pollution so it’s a great opportunity for night photography!